Posted on

 Sets expectations

-A warm welcome with creative email design and words can help you improve your brand image.
-The text and its placement in it will decide how much is being read (with welcome emails having 10% more read rate) and remembered.
+A warm welcome with creative email design and words improves brand image.
+Whereas, the text and its placement in it will decide how much is being read and remembered.

-Hence, brands must be wary about graphical elements, personalization, segmentation, and other elements.
+Hence, making it crucial for brands to consider graphical elements, personalization, segmentation, and other elements.

 A welcome email is the official introduction, meaning that when you land in the inbox of the same user again, chances are very high that your brand will be recognized.
-In simple words, it builds the trust and loyalty of the email subscriber towards your brand.
-And that is why you need to craft your welcome emails with the long term in mind.
+In simple words, it builds the trust and loyalty of the email subscriber towards your brand, making it important to craft your welcome emails with the long term in mind.

-How to use welcome emails for better results?
+How to craft welcome emails for better results?

-Now that we know welcome emails have an excellent impact, let’s move to the part where we outline ways to use welcome emails to your benefit.
+Now that we know about the impact that welcome emails have, let’s move to the part where we outline ways to use welcome emails to your benefit.

 Use a friendly tone

-You might think of an email as a professional message sent to the user, one that must carry a direct tone, right?
+You might think of an email as a professional message sent to the user, one that is communicated in a straightforward way, right?

 However, such is not the case when we talk about welcome emails.
 Being too sales-oriented can turn off the customers, forcing them to overlook it.